As a member of mommy support groups, I frequently see the question posed: how can I afford to be a stay at home mom?

 This past November, I quit my job.
 The plan was for me to enjoy the holidays with my family and start the search for a better employer in the new year.
-I did that, and things went so wonderfully that hubby and I decided it would be best for our family (and my health) if I stayed home indefinitely.
-There was just one problem– we were cutting our income in half.
+I did that, and things went so wonderfully that hubby and I decided it would be best for our famil (and my health) if I stayed home indefinitely.
+There was just one problem— we cut our income in half.

 While I was working, I always stressed about money.
 Even with two solid paychecks, it never felt like enough.
 How would we be able to make it on just my husband’s income?